{short description of image} International SPEEDWAY {short description of image}

 "International" matches at the Buffalo Stadium, Paris

 The Stade Velodrome Buffalo, at Montrouge, Paris, was opened in 1922, and speedway racing was first held there in 1930.
 The track was 382 metres long, inside a banked concrete cycle track.
-Meetings were generally held on Saturday nights or Sunday afternoons.
+Meetings were most often held on Saturday nights or Sunday afternoons.
 The stadium was demolished in 1957.
+Christian Weber

-The matches were staged between 2 or 3 countries, uaually over just a few heats, with 2, 3, or 4 riders in a race.
+The matches were staged between 2, 3, or 4 countries, usually over just a few heats, with 2, 3, or 4 riders in a race.
+The result was determined by the number of heat winners for each country.
 The British-based riders appeared to be able to change nationalities as required with, for example, English riders riding for Australia, and vice versa!
-In many cases, no results are available.
+Whilst meetings were frequently previewed in the French press, results were rarely given.

 France v.
 Germany (3 heats)